Funding Working Capital Solutions for Canadian Business Growth | 7 Park Avenue Financial

 What is a working capital business loan?

-Working Capital loans are o taken by small businesses because they need quick access to funds for various purposes.
-This financing provides cash flow for day-to-day expenses and operating needs - These loans are not suitable for the purchase of long term assets or investments in the business or business acquisition purchases
+Working Capital loans are taken out by small businesses because they need quick access to funds for various purposes.
+This financing provides cash flow for day-to-day expenses and operating needs.
+These loans are not suitable for the purchase of long-term assets or investments in the business or business acquisition purchases

 How are working capital loans repaid?

-Working capital loans can be repayable in any number of ways depending on their structure.
-The interest rate and repayment terms will be tailored to either cash flow or assets that are pledged - Borrowers should focus on key issues around the interest rate and term of the loan and the ability to repay financing out of operating cash flows.
+Working capital loans can be repaid in any number of ways, depending on their structure.
+The interest rate and repayment terms will be tailored to either cash flow or assets that are pledged.
+Borrowers should focus on key issues around the interest rate and term of the loan, and the ability to repay financing out of operating cash flows.

 Working capital loans can be secured or unsecured.